PopovEvgeniy/grpdecompiler/readme.txt

 Source code can be compiled for wide range operation systems, but you need create makefile or build script by yourself.
 I provide only two things: compiled binary file for Windows and makefile for Linux.

-Installation and uninstallation under Linux
+Install and uninstall under Linux

 Follow this steps: